4.8 out of 5 Stars on TrustPilot

 1m2

-5. Installing the fixings
+4. Installing the Fixings

 Coverage:

-6. Applying the Beading:
+5. Applying the Beading

 Beading is essential for reinforcing external areas that are more prone to damage, for example, the corners and the areas around windows and doors.
 The required beads will depend on the property and which particular areas need reinforcing.
 We have a broad range of render beads that should be selected and applied as necessary, our beads are uPVC and are designed to be embedded within the basecoat layer.
-For real security against condensation and cold spots, you may also want to use a foam tape in between the starter track and the top of the insulation boards.
+For security against condensation and cold spots, you may also want to use expanding foam tape between the starter track and the top of the insulation boards.

-7. Applying the Basecoat:
+6. Applying the Basecoat

 For insulating below the DPC with XPS insulation, we recommend using the EWI-226 Aquabase in the basecoat layer again for added protection against damp and water penetration.